All You Need Is Love: Meine Schwiegertochter ist ein Mann

-All You Need Is Love: Meine Schwiegertochter ist ein Mann (My Daughter-In-Law Is A Man) is a German romantic comedy television film, that first aired on November 3, 2009, on the German channel Sat.1.
+All You Need Is Love: Meine Schwiegertochter ist ein Mann (My Daughter-In-Law Is A Man) is a German romantic comedy television film which first aired on November 3, 2009, on the German channel Sat.1.

 The film deals with a young man who has sent news of his upcoming nuptials and his plans to get married in his hometown to his parents and the people of hometown he speaks of.
 However, the woman they think he is going to bring with him is actually a man.

 Plot

 In an Alpine village in Bavaria, divorcee Katharina Remminger lives alone.
 Her husband had long ago left her for another woman, and her only son Hans lives in Berlin where he studies architecture.
 She receives a letter from her son Hans one day, informing her that he is engaged and wants to get married in his home town, and that he and his fiancé Nicki will be visiting in the upcoming week.
 Having never heard or even seen a picture of Nicki, Katharina assumes that it's a female name and becomes elated at the thought of her son getting married and that she should one day become a grandmother, and in her excitement tells the whole town of Hans' news, and soon the town is abuzz about the upcoming nuptials.

 When Hans and Nicki arrive at Katharina's doorstep however, Katharina is shocked to say the least.
 She has never had to deal with homosexuality before and isn't quite sure how to.
 She lets them in, but after a neighbor who sees Hans comes in asking where the bride to be is, Katharina tells her that Nicki is the best man, and that the bride is sick and stayed in Berlin.
 When the neighbor leaves, Hans argues with his mother which leads to Katharina kicking them out of her house.
 It's Hans' dream to get married in his hometown however, so with Nicki's support they decide to stay and check into a hotel until they can come up with a plan to bring Hans' mother to her senses and still get married in Hans' hometown.

 In the meantime, Hans shows Nicki around town, which leads to a local spotting the couple kissing while out on the lake.
 Soon news of Hans being gay becomes the talk of the town, and the prejudices of the citizens begins to show.